 Because people spend so much time sleeping, the position you sleep in is important.
 It is usually best to find a position that follows the natural curve of your spine and other joints.
 These should avoid twisting at the neck.
 One of the most recommended sleeping positions is on your back with a pillow under your knees.
 This helps ensure the proper weight distribution and joint alignment.
 Of course, everyone is different, so find a position that works well for you.

-Your mattress may also be contributing to your back pain.
+Your mattress may also be contributing to your back or hip pain.
 Sleeping on a mattress that is too soft or too hard can greatly impact the health of your spine.
 If you decide it’s time for a new bed, check out mattress sales with your partner and test the beds.
 If you’re a side sleeper, you might also want to check into getting a firmer pillow to support your neck throughout the night.

 If your bedroom is too cool, it may cause you to curl up more than is good for your spine.
 Conversely, an overly warm bedroom may lead you to great restlessness and may cause you to sprawl or move into an unfamiliar position.
 Focus on setting a temperature that is cool enough to require some coverage but not so cold as to cause you to burrow into the mattress or bedclothes, as this tension can be hard to release and may cause misalignment as you sleep.